sfeir-open-source/sfeir-school-theme/README.md

 A few words !
 ```

-The slide 'A slide for prez only' will be visible only if the attribute `data-type-show` on index.html is set to "prez".
+The slide 'A slide for prez only' will be visible only if the attribute `data-type-show` on index.html is set to "prez" or if the type URL parameter is set to prez.
+Note that as for the themes described above, the URL parameter takes precedence over the HTML attribute.

 With this technique, you can easily create 2 versions of your index.hml, one with `data-type-show` to **prez** and one with `data-type-show`to **full** and in your slides, you have something like that